IbrahimFangary/F1L-exploration-of-antibody-therapies-using-scRNA-from-cancer-cell-lines/README.md

 # F1L Exploration of Antibody Therapies Using scRNA-seq from Cancer Cell Lines

-Analysis of scRNA-seq data from cancer cell lines to explore the use of antibody therapies, such as Trastuzumab and Bevacizumab, in additional cancers.
+Analysis of scRNA-seq data from cancer cell lines to explore the use of antibody therapies, such as Trastuzumab <!-- and Bevacizumab -->, in additional cancers.

 This repository contains:
 - A `notebooks` directory with all Jupyter notebooks used for this analysis.